Private Student Loan Basics

 Consider finding a cosigner

 You may benefit from having a cosigner especially if you’re an undergraduate or a student without a steady income or credit history.
-If a parent or other creditworthy individual cosigns the loan with you, it may give you a better chance of approval.
+If a parent or other creditworthy individual cosigns the private student loan with you, it may give you a better chance of approval.